From July 1, 2020, it will be possible to file provisional patent applications in France.

 - List of nucleotides and amino acids.

-Chapter 2.
-Modification of the provisional application
+Amendment of provisional application

 Article R612-37-1 CPI provides that the modifications made to the patent application must not extend its subject beyond the content of the application as it was filed.